glygener/glycositeminer/README.md

 ### Step-10: making predictions
 We can now apply the models to all samples "$DATA_PATH/samples/samples_all.csv" to make predictions.
 The output of the command below is saved in "$DATA_PATH/predicted/predicted.csv".
-As reported in the paper, this file contains a total of 3393 predicted sites.
-This script also outputs stat files "$DATA_PATH/predicted/stats_svm.txt" and "$DATA_PATH/predicted/stats_mlp.txt" giving the number of sites predicted for each species.
+As reported in the paper, this file contains a total of $\color{red}{3118}$ predicted sites.
+This script also outputs stat files "$DATA_PATH/predicted/stats.txt" giving the number of sites predicted for each species.
 ```
 docker exec -t running_glycositeminer python make-predictions.py
 ```